-6 Related Work
+8 Related Work

 Börzsönyi et al [11] first study the skyline operator in the context of databases and propose an SQL syntax for the skyline query.
 They also develop two computation techniques based on block-nested-loop and divide-and-conquer paradigms, respectively.
-Another block-nested-loop based technique SFS (sort-filter-skyline) is propose d by Chomicki et al [12], which takes advantage of a pre-sorting step.
+Another block-nested-loop based technique SFS (sort-filter-skyline) is proposed by Chomicki et al [12], which takes advantage of a pre-sorting step.
 SFS is then significantly improved by Godfrey et al [13].
 The progressive paradigm that aims to output skyline points without scanning the whole dataset is firstly proposed by Tan et al [14].
 It is supported by two auxiliary data structures, bitmap and search tree.
 Kossmann et al [15] present another progressive technique based on the nearest neighbor search technique.
 Papadias et al [16] develop a branch-and-bound algorithm (BBS) to progressively output skyline points based on R-trees with the guarantee of minimal I/O cost.

-Skyline queries processing in exact data streams is investigated by Lin et al [6] following the n-of-N model.
-Tao et al [7] independently develop efficient techniques to compute sliding window skylines.
+Skyline queries processing in exact data streams is investigated by Lin $et\ al\ [6]$ following the n-of-N model.
+Tao $et\ al\ [7]$ independently develop efficient techniques to compute sliding window skylines.

-The skyline query processing on uncertain data is firstly approached by Pei et al [17] where Bounding-pruning-refining techniques are developed for efficient computation.
+The skyline query processing on uncertain data is firstly approached by Pei $et\ al\ [17]$ where $Bounding\text{-}pruning\text{-}refining}$ techniques are developed for efficient computation.
 Efficient pruning techniques are developed to reduce the search space for query processing.
-While [17] solves the case of probabilistic skyline computation with a pregiven threshold, [18] studies the problem of computing skyline probabilities for every object in the uncertain database.
-In [19], instead of a pregiven probabilities are retrieved.
-Stochastic skyline operators are proposed in [20, 21] to retain a minimum set of candidates for all ranking functions in the light of expected utility principles.
+While [17] solves the case of probabilistic skyline computation with a pre-given threshold, [18] studies the problem of computing skyline probabilities for every object in the uncertain database.
+In [19], instead of a pregiven probability threshold, k uncertain objects from the data set with the highest skyline probabilities are retrieved.
+Stochastic skyline operators are proposed in [20,21] to retain a minimum set of candidates for all ranking functions in the light of expected utility principles.

-7 Conclusions
+9 Conclusions